AlbinaKrasykova/Boba-Finder/README.md

-# Find your perfect Food spot (Flask & Yelp web app)
+# Find your perfect Food spot (Flask & Yelp API web app)

 Have you ever struggled with finding a perfect food spot for a Bday party, a date, or a lunch with family & friends ?
 Well this app is for you !
 It randomly chooses a food spot for you to try, all you have to do - just to define your preferences.